travisgoodspeed/gbrom-tutorial/README.md

 it.

 My original photo was too large for Github, so the version that you will work with is reduced in resolution.
-Lossless compression is avoided because it can confuse the image recognition.
+Lossy compression is avoided because it can confuse the image recognition.

 If you produce your own photo of the DMG-01-CPU chip, the instructions